1 April 2018 - 31 March 2019

 1 June 2016 - 1 September 2019

-The main objective of this project is the creation of sustainable and decent jobs for youth people in Tunisia through the promotion of organizations and mechanisms of the social and solidarity economy.
+The main objective of this project is the creation of sustainable and decent jobs for young women and men in Tunisia through the promotion of organizations and mechanisms of the social and solidarity economy.

 17 January 2016 - 17 January 2018